shantdashjian/weather-app-e/README.md

 ## Prerequisite
 1. Java 8+
-2. Docker & Docker Composer
+2. Docker & Docker Compose
 3. Setup and run a local Kafka message broker, Avro schema registry, and Postgres database by running the following command from project root:
    `> docker-compose up -d`